 Applicants should submit completed forms, Exhibits, and attachments electronically to the Texas Department of Public Safety.
 The Department reviews applications and scores them based on the scoring criteria.
 Applicants can review the Department's application checklist to ensure their applications are complete.

-If an application is approved, the applicant must pay a license fee to obtain the dispensary organization license.
+If an application is approved, the applicant must pay a license fee to obtain the dispensing organization license.
 However, if an application is denied, the applicant can file for a hearing, as stipulated in Chapter 487, Section 104(b) of the Health and Safety Code.
-The Department of Public Safety must issue the applicant a written notice stating the grounds of denial, at least thirty days before the hearing date.
+The Department of Public Safety /must issue the applicant a written notice stating the grounds of denial, at least thirty days before the hearing date.

 According to Title 37 §12.14 of the Texas Administrative Code, the Department will regard any application as incomplete if the applicable fees are unpaid.
-If the application fee or license fee payment is reversed or dishonored before the prospective dispensary organization owner is issued a license, the Department will reject the application.
+If the application fee or license fee payment is reversed or dishonored before the prospective dispensing organization owner is issued a license, the Department will reject the application.
 However, if the payment is reversed or dishonored after the applicant is issued a license, the Department will initiate a revocation as stipulated in Title 37 §12.23 of the Texas Administrative Code.
 Nevertheless, if the applicant eventually pays their complete fees, the Department will dismiss the revocation proceeding.

 As stipulated in Title 37 §12.14 of the Texas Administrative Code, the costs of obtaining and maintaining dispensing organization licenses in Texas are: